 - Enjoy drizzling a teaspoon (or more) of Soom Silan onto your pancakes, waffles, or challah French toast!
 Move over maple syrup, it’s Soom Silan’s chance to shine.
-You should check out James Beard Award Winner Zach Engel and his recipe for Challah French Toast Recipe with a Tahini and Silan Swirl that he shared with us.
+Check out James Beard Award Winner Zach Engel’s recipe for Challah French Toast Recipe with a Tahini and Silan Swirl that he shared with us.

 - Oatmeal, Granola, and Yogurt Bowls or Parfaits:

 - You can cook silan into your oatmeal or granola, but just imagine it drizzled on top for a second.
-The sweetness and richness of the dates really come through and add delight to your taste buds.
+The sweetness and richness of the dates really come through and add dances on your taste buds.
 We absolutely love drizzling our yogurt bowls (mixed with nuts, seeds, and dried fruit) with silan.
 It really ties all of the ingredients together to form the perfect bite.

 - Salad Dressing: